PWNDAO/pwn_contracts/test/TestScopes.md

 Make offer
 - Should be able to make ERC20 offer
-- Should be able to make NFT offer
+- Should be able to make ERC721 offer
 - Should be able to make ERC1155 offer
 - Should fail for unknown asset category
 - Should fail when deed is not in new/open state